 The basic problem of estrogen dominance is that estrogen levels are too high relative to other hormones, specifically progesterone.
 Usually it occurs when estrogen levels go too high, though it can also happen when progesterone levels fall too low.
 It can occur at any time during life — during reproductive years, perimenopause, or even menopause.

-Estrogen dominance — the condition of having higher estrogen relative to progesterone levels — is one that plagues millions of women at all ages.
-It can occur during reproductive years, perimenopause, and menopause.
 It can also be coming from a wide variety of sources within a woman’s diet and lifestyle.
 This makes estrogen dominance a bit of a complex nut to crack.
-But a holistic approach to health should at least get everyone on the right track, and provide a proper learning environment in which you can figure out precisely where your dysregulation is coming from.
+But a holistic approach to health (you can read my recommendations for women’s health in my best-seller, here) should at least get everyone on the right track, and provide a proper learning environment in which you can figure out precisely where your dysregulation is coming from.

-Estrogen dominance is a big deal.
-It can cause a wide variety of symptoms, as well as put us at greater risk for a wide variety of diseases and conditions.
+Estrogen dominance can cause a wide variety of symptoms, as well as increase the risk for a wide variety of diseases and conditions.
 Symtpoms associated with estrogen dominance include:

 High emotional sensitivity

-Conditions we find more often in women with estrogen dominance and that may in fact explicitly develop as a result of estrogen dominance include:
+Conditions that appear to be more common in women with estrogen dominance and that may in fact explicitly develop as a result of estrogen dominance include: